franciscogaray/vendor_products_button/README.md

-This plugin inserts a button to edit products in My Account page for vendor users role.
+WordPress plugin created to insert a button to edit products in My Account page for vendor users role.